Gluesticks Blog

 For 60 more sewing projects for kids check out my sewing book, SEW WITH ME!

-Let’s Make a Softie Sewing Series for Kids
+Easy Softie Sewing Patterns for Kids

 felt animals penguin, pig, dog, duck, panda and hippo